hashicorp/design-system/website/docs/about/accessibility-statement.md

 order: 104
 ---

-Accessibility is a core requirement and not an optional feature.
+We believe accessibility is a core requirement and not an optional feature.
 Our approach to accessibility closely aligns with our [HashiCorp principles](https://www.hashicorp.com/our-principles), such as our core principle of integrity.

 > Integrity requires a consistency of our thoughts, words, and actions and a dedication to the truth.

-To this end, we have built the Helios Design System with accessibility as a core requirement.
-In this way, we’re giving HashiCorp product designers and engineers a greater ability to deliver accessible product experiences for all HashiCorp users.
+Because we build the Helios Design System with accessibility as a core requirement we’re giving HashiCorp product designers and engineers a greater ability to deliver accessible product experiences for all HashiCorp users.

 ## Ensuring accessible outcomes